Purple Martin Nest Checks

 You will see that after the first egg is laid, an egg will be laid each day until the nest clutch is completed.
 5-7 days on average.
 After that time the hen will be brooding her eggs for a precise number of days until they hatch.
 If the first egg was laid on June 5th, (a clutch of 5 eggs), the chicks will begin hatching on June 21.
 How do I know?
 I use a Purple Martin Prognosticator/Baby photo prints.
 Always determine the first egg-laying date.

-SOMETIMES TWO OR THREE NEST CHECKS MAY BE MADE AT DIFFERENT TIMES OF THE DAY DIVIDING THE TIME AMONG THE NUMBER OF HOUSES, GOURDS THAT YOU HAVE INSTALLED.
-Leaving the housing down more than 20 minutes only aggravates the martins and causes them to be alarmed.
-I’ve seen martins abandon a compartment when the landlord has been too scrupulous and kept the housing down too long.
+SOMETIMES TWO OR THREE NEST CHECKS MAY BE MADE AT DIFFERENT TIMES OF THE DAY DIVIDING THE TIME AMONG THE NUMBER OF HOUSES, AND GOURDS THAT YOU HAVE INSTALLED.
+Leaving the housing down for more than 20 minutes only aggravates the martins and causes them to be alarmed.
+I’ve seen Martins abandon a compartment when the landlord has been too scrupulous and kept the housing down too long.
 Sub-adult martins are often more easily frightened off than adult martins when it comes to this abuse.

 Sometimes you will have to do three or more nest checks to determine each of the colony’s inhabitants’ first egg-laying day.
 Hatching days will also be determined by weather conditions and may vary by 5-10 days.
 Eggs usually hatch in fifteen days and chicks normally fledge between 28 to 32 days.
 Do not check compartments that contain nestlings that you know are 22 days or older.
 You can plug these holes with a Styrofoam cup plug with a string and remove them once the housing is raised.
 Wait about ten minutes before removing the plugs.